East Cree: Space

-In East Cree there are Demonstrative Pronouns this are distinguished by three areas.
+In East Cree there are Demonstrative Pronouns that are distinguished by three areas.
 The Proximal noted by uu, which can occur with suffixes.
 The proximal is used to indicate either a person or an object that is close to the speaker and in sight of the speaker.
 Then there is the Distal noted by an at the beginning of a word.
 The distal is used to indicate something or something specific that is slightly farther away from the speaker.
 In addition, there is the Remote noted as (a)naa or (a)nwaa and is used to indicate that someone or something is far away from the speaker.
 In East Cree, there are two sets of demonstratives.
 One is to use in a normal speech setting which means, to just speak to one another and the other form is used with gestures such as hand gestures, to point or signal.

 Below is a table demonstrating the relation of prefixes on the words using the proximal, distal, and the remote for Animate Pronouns.
 Simple Speech no gestures required.